The Complete Guide to Video Loss on Security Cameras (with Fixing Solutions)

 Solution: Optimize camera placement, check BNC connectors, and evaluate network setups to minimize interference and ensure stable connections.

-4. IR Cut Filter and Faulty IR Night Vision
+4. Faulty IR Cut Filter and IR Night Vision

 Cause: Issues with infrared (IR) cut filters and faulty IR night vision can cause black screens on CCTV cameras during nighttime surveillance.
 Common causes include disabled IR and defective IR LEDs.